-Use the TIBInstall component to set up an InterBase installation component, including the installation source and destination directories, and the components to be installed.
-The TIBInstall component is discussed more fully in Chapter 20.
-"Writing Installation
+Install Component Use the TIBInstall component to set up an InterBase installation component, including the installation source and destination directories, and the components to be installed.

 The TIBInstall component is discussed more fully in Chapter 20, "Writing Installation Wizards."

 TIBUnInstall